javadoc tool to generate HTML5 markup.

 The HTML5 markup implements the WAI-ARIA standard for accessibility.
 Specific roles are assigned to elements in the HTML document using the role attribute.

--Xdoclintfeature is modified to validate input comments based upon the requested markup.
+-Xdoclintfeature is update to check documentation comments for common errors, based upon the requested type of output markup.

 - The HTML5 markup is valid